 Where did the Block by Block logo come from?

 The Block by Block logo was originally designed by the Mojang team, using three blocks to represent Minecraft, in the shape of a heart to symbolize the mission to improve quality of life worldwide.
 The colors are derived from UN-Habitat blue to communicate our strong partnership.
-(For the record, the YouTube gaming logo with a similar design came later.)

 I want to do this in my community!
 What do I do?